HOw to measure the speed of your wordpress website

 That's why making sure your WordPress website is as fast as possible should be one of your top priorities as a WordPress website owner.

 The first step to getting a faster website?
 Measure!

 These tools help you measure your site’s speed so you can make changes and track improvements over time.

-In coming articles I'll cover many way you can dramatically speed up your site.
-But not today.
+In future articles I'll cover many way you can dramatically speed up your site.
+But not in this one.

 Why test my WordPress website speed?